-TPG's consolidated financial statements include the Company and all of its subsidiaries as of December 31, 2020 and 2019 (see Note 1).
+TPG's consolidated financial statements include the Company and all of its subsidiaries as of December 31, 2021 and 2020 (see Note 1).
 TPG controls a subsidiary when it is exposed to or has the right to variable returns derived from its involvement with the subsidiary and has the ability of affecting those returns through its power over the subsidiary.
-All Company's subsidiaries present their financial information for consolidation purposes as of December 31, 2020 and 2019, in compliance with TPG policies.
+All TPG's subsidiaries present their financial information for consolidation purposes as of December 31, 2021 and 2020, in compliance with TPG policies.

 All the operations and balances between the Company and its subsidiaries have been eliminated in consolidation, including unrealized gains and losses in transactions between them.
-In those cases in which an unrealized gain or loss arises from an intercompany sale of fixed asset, it is reversed in consolidation, in order to test the related asset for impairment from a consolidated perspective.
-The reported amounts in the Company's subsidiaries have been adjusted when necessary in order to assure consistency with TPG accounting policies.
+In those cases in which an unrealized gain or loss arises from an intercompany sale of fixed asset, it is reversed in consolidation, the related asset is also tested for impairment from a consolidated perspective.
+The reported amounts in the TPG's subsidiaries have been adjusted when necessary in order to assure consistency with TPG accounting policies.

 The subsidiaries' assets, liabilities and results are included or excluded in consolidation on the date those subsidiaries were acquired and up to the approval date of the disposal plan.
-Subsidiaries' gains or losses and other items of their comprehensive income, are recognized starting from the date of acquisition and up to the disposal date, as applicable, considering that through the acquisition, control is obtained and lost at the time of the disposal.
+Acquired or disposed subsidiaries' gains or losses and other items of their comprehensive income are recognized starting from the date of acquisition and up to the disposal date, as applicable, considering that through the acquisition, control is obtained and lost at the time of the disposal.

-Likewise, the subsidiaries' financial statements were audited by independent auditors.
+Likewise, the significant subsidiaries' financial statements were audited by independent auditors.